 "Kory was a great leader," Denman said.
 "Every time he came to practice, he practiced hard.
-He was a great inspiration."
+He was a great inspira-

 Though he tries to lead by example, Denman also knows that at times he must be vocal.

-"I try to lead by example," Denman said.
+I try to lead by example," Denman said.
 "I don't tell the other guys what to do but I just try to make plays and leave it there."

-"But sometimes when we're them.
-I don't want them to see me doing something bad."
-Since his days at Rusk High School, Denman has shown his talents at a multitude of positions.
-Besides linebacker, Denman played running back, quarterback, defensive line and fullback during his high school career.
-As a senior, Denman rushed for 1,250 yards and 12 touchdowns from his running back position while making 85 tackles on defense.
-"It has been a bit of a transibest possible scenario for the postseason, the lrish need to win their final three games of the season.
-Denman believes his team has the right attitude to do just that.
-JEFF HSU/The Observe to do just that.
-"The attitude now is that we're going to beat Pitt, Boston College and Stanford," Denman said.
-"It's not even going to be close.
-We're going to blow them out.
-That's my attitude personally."
-Though he now lives in South Bend, Denman will always be page 5 wide with it."
-Though they haven't caught the attention of a national audience just yet, the junior from Rusk, Texas, has proven to be an integral part of an improving Irish defense.
-A year ago, the 6-foot-2, 233pound Denman played behind tri-captain Kory Minor at outside linebacker.
-This year, with the graduation of Bobbie Howard and Jimmy Friday from the inside positions, Denman was asked to switch positions.
-The influence of Minor has helped Denman adjust to his getting driven upon, I tell the defense to turn it up a notch," Denman added.
-"You've got to get them going."
+"But sometimes when we're getting driven upon, I tell the defense to turn it up a notch," Denman added.
+"You've got to get them going.'

 Besides being a leader on the Irish team, Denman believes he also has an obligation to be a leader at home as well.
-With two younger brothers, Charlvin and John, Denman knows his lifestyle has a major influence on their lives.
+With two younger brothers.
+Charlyin and John, Denman knows his lifestyle has a major influence on their lives.

 "I pride myself by living by example," Denman said.
-"I've got two younger brothers - I want to be a good example to tion," Davie said.
-"He came here as tailback out of high school.
-So he has gone from the tailback to outside linebacker to inside linebacker.
-But one thing you learn, good football players are good football players.
-They can play anywhere."
-The Irish will need the talented Denman to continue to play well when they travel to Pittsburgh on Saturday.
-A week ago Denman recorded a teamhigh 13 tackles in the 38-14 loss to Tennessee.
-In order to put itself in the true to his home state.
-Even if his teammates give him a hard time.
-"Texas has the best football ever, of any state," Denman said, "even Florida or California.
-Texas is the best."
-And if Denman's Rusk team ever played against his fellow Trill backers in high school?
-"If we would have played them we would have beat both of their teams," Denman said.
-"Both Kilgore [Nick's school] and Sulphur Springs [Harrison's school]." up close & personal WITH ANTHONY DENMAN birthdate: Oct.
-30, 1979 hometown: Rusk, Texas major: MIS dimensions: 6-foot-2, 230 pounds high school: Rusk High School dorm: Alumni Hall the people who have helped me the most since I've been at Notre Dame: family, Grant Irons, Don Pierce a word to describe him of the field: wig-splitter a word to describe him off the field: trill if I could play another position on the other side of the ball it would be: tailback most stimulating class at Notre Dame: psychology 252 athlete he admires: Emmitt Smith Irish experts
+"I've got two younger brothers - I want to be a good example to

+birthdate: Oct.
+30, 1979

+hometown: Rusk, Texas

+dimensions: 6-foot-2, 230

+high school: Rusk High School

+major: MIS

+pounds

+dorm: Alumni Hall

+the people who have helped me the most since I've been at

+Notre Dame: family, Grant Irons, Don Pierce a word to describe him of the field: wig-splitter

+a word to describe him off the field: trill

+if I could play another position on the other side of the ball it would be: tailback most stimulating class at Notre

+Dame: psychology 252 athlete he admires: Emmitt Smith

+up close & personal

+"We call outselves the

+Trill 'backers."

+Anthony Denman

+WITH ANTHONY DENMAN

+Irish experts

-Brian Kessler sports editor (27-9) Notre Dame Penn State Virginia Tech Alabama
+Brian Kessler sports editor (27-9)

-Bill Hart associate editor (25-11) Notre Dame Penn State Virginia Tech Mississippi State
+Notre Dame Penn State Virginia Tech Alabama

+Bill Hart

+associate editor

+(25-11)

+NOTRE DAME

+PENN STATE

+VIRGINIA TECH

+MISSISSIPPI STATE

-Mike Connolly associate editor (25-11) Notre Dame Penn state Virginia Tech Alabama
+Mike Connolly associate editor (25-11) NOTRE DAME PENN STATE VIRGINIA TECH ALABAMA